The Judgement of God in History

 “As a result of the imposture of Arius and other impostors, unbelief will teem until the end of the world; and likewise up to this same point faith will expand thanks to the preaching of the Apostles.”

-The judgment of God thus does not conclude with death but extends to the end of time, because the good influence of the saints and the evil influence of the reprobate extends until the end of time.
+The judgement of God thus does not conclude with death but extends to the end of time, because the good influence of the saints and the evil influence of the reprobate extends until the end of time.
 Saint Benedict, Saint Francis, and Saint Dominic will merit to be repaid for all the good that their work continued to do until the end of the world, while Luther, Voltaire, and Marx will be punished for all the evil that their works have brought about until the end of the world.
-For this reason, there must be a final judgment, in which everything concerning each man in any way whatsoever will be perfectly and clearly judged.
-While in the particular judgment each person will judged above all as regards the rightness of intention with which he has worked, in the universal judgment his works will be judged objectively, above all for the effects that they have had on society.
+For this reason, there must be a final judgement, in which everything concerning each man in any way whatsoever will be perfectly and clearly judged.
+While in the particular judgement each person will judged above all as regards the rightness of intention with which he has worked, in the universal judgement his works will be judged objectively, above all for the effects that they have had on society.

-After the immediate judgment before God at the moment of death, it is necessary that there be a public judgment not only before God but also before all men, all the angels, all the saints, and the Blessed Virgin Mary, because, as the Gospel says: “There is nothing concealed that will not be revealed; nothing secret that will not be known.”
+After the immediate judgement before God at the moment of death, it is necessary that there be a public judgement not only before God but also before all men, all the angels, all the saints, and the Blessed Virgin Mary, because, as the Gospel says: “There is nothing concealed that will not be revealed; nothing secret that will not be known.”
 (Lk.
 12:2) It is right that those who have gained Heaven thanks to sufferings and persecutions will be glorified, while the many wicked and perverse people who have led a happy life in the eyes of men will be publicly dishonored.
-Father Schmaus says that the final judgment will reveal the truth or falsehood of the cultural, scientific, and artistic works of men: the truth or falsehood of the philosophical guidelines, political institutions, and the religious and moral forces that have moved history; the significance of the various sects and heresies, of wars and revolutions.
-The bodies of Arius, Luther, Robespierre and Marx are already dust, but on the day of judgment their books, statues and names will have to be publicly execrated.
+Father Schmaus says that the final judgement will reveal the truth or falsehood of the cultural, scientific, and artistic works of men: the truth or falsehood of the philosophical guidelines, political institutions, and the religious and moral forces that have moved history; the significance of the various sects and heresies, of wars and revolutions.
+The bodies of Arius, Luther, Robespierre and Marx are already dust, but on the day of judgement their books, statues and names will have to be publicly execrated.

 We add that each man is born and lives within a nation, and his action contributes to transform the nations and peoples in which he lives for good or evil, and these peoples and nations will be judged in their culture, institutions, and laws.
 For this reason the Gospel says that when the Son of Man comes in his glory “all the nations will be assembled before him.
 And He will separate them one from another, as a shepherd separates the sheep from the goats.
 And He will place the sheep on his right and the goats on his left”.
 (Mt.
 25:31-46)